Where Does Morality Come From? A Comparative View Across Judaism, Christianity, and Islam

 Key takeaways

-• All three Abrahamic faiths root morality in God's nature and will, rejecting purely human or social origins for ethical standards.
+• All three Abrahamic faiths root morality in God's nature or command, not human convention or cultural tradition.

 FAQs

-Do all three religions believe morality is objective?
+Do all three Abrahamic religions believe morality is objective?

-Can humans know right from wrong without scripture?
+Can humans know right from wrong without scripture, according to these traditions?

 0 Community answers